NotAShelf/notashelf.dev/posts/on-editors-and-things.md

 hours on end and simply type away.
 Thanks to the relative leniency of my department, I have been able to use LaTeX in the past and more recently I have been enjoying [Typst](https://typst.app).
 Much of this editing, regardless of the framework, involves an editor.
-While would be all too simple to use something like Libreoffice, I rarely find myself opening `.docx` files to edit an essay, even less rare to be writing in one.
+While it would be all too simple to use something like LibreOffice, I rarely find myself opening `.docx` files to edit an essay, and it's even less rare of an occurrence for me to be writing in one.
 What I use for most of my editing is, of course, my trusty Neovim setup.

 Neovim holds an interesting place in my tool belt.
 I have switched off VSCode--the editor I have started with-- due to its annoyingly high RAM usage and power draw on my laptop, which made it less than ideal for when I could not easily find a place to plug my charger.
-Around the same time I was learning about Linux (and customizing the hell out of my Archlinux setup) so it eventually lead to me checking out Neovim.
+Around the same time I was learning about Linux (and customizing the hell out of my Arch Linux setup) so it eventually lead to me checking out Neovim.
 It was something reminiscent of love at first sight.
 It was all snappy and intuitive and simple, I could not have asked for a better editor.
 Neovim _was_ what I was looking for.